 SEARCH UNIVERSITY LIBRARIES

-According to the university policy "Plagiarize" means to take and present as one's own a material portion of the ideas or words of another or to present as one's own an idea or work derived from an existing source without full and proper credit to the source of the ideas, words, or works.
-As defined, plagiarizing includes, but is not limited to:
+According to the university policy, "Plagiarize" means to take and present as one's own a material portion of the ideas or words of another or to present as one's own idea or work derived from an existing source without full or proper credit to the source of the ideas, work, or works.